 The Lexington Singers are invested in education through the highly successful Lexington Singers Children's Chorus.
 The Lexington Singers have partnered with UK choruses to present several performances.
 The Lexington Singers Children's Chorus annually sings with the UK Christmas Collage.
 The Singers have also organized an annual Festival of Choirs, which is performed in collaboration with several African-American church choirs at Shiloh Baptist Church.

 The Singers have always strived to be collaborative and inclusive and to do what is best for the community of musicians and music lovers of all sorts.

 The Lexington Philharmonic now appears to want to do otherwise.

-At issue: March 8 Herald-Leader article "Musicians, management not in harmony; Philharmonic contract negotiations stuck on several issues"
+March 8 Herald-Leader article "Musicians, management not in harmony; Philharmonic contract negotiations stuck on several issues"